 Our Patrol operations are the backbone of that effort.
 The most basic service any police department can provide is a quick response when someone calls 911.
 Our patrol officers do that and more.
 They are the first to respond when anyone needs an officer, and their careful documenting and monitoring of criminal activity in our area provides the foundation investigators and crime prevention experts need to take public safety one step further.
 In addition to responding to in-progress emergencies and other calls, their proactive policing efforts are what drives our community-based philosophy.

-Staff members in the Office of Emergency Management work full-time to ensure every university facility is prepared for otherwise unimaginable emergencies.
+Staff members in Emergency Management work full-time to ensure every university facility is prepared for otherwise unimaginable emergencies.
 It is only through this kind of preparation and ongoing training for evolving conditions that our campus can react quickly in extraordinary situations which occur with alarming frequency throughout the country.

 This balance of police services aims to further our department’s mission to provide a safe and secure university environment where academics, research and public service can flourish.